 Settlement

-The settlement, in financial transactions, refers to the finalization of financial obligations between a buyer and a seller.
-It involves the payment and delivery of the agreed-upon financial instrument on the spot or derivative market.
-The successful settlement ensures the transfer of ownership and fulfillment of contractual obligations.
+In financial transactions, settlement refers to the finalization of obligations between buyer and seller.
+It involves the payment and delivery of the agreed financial instrument.
+Settlement results in the transfer of ownership and the fulfillment of contractual obligations, provided both parties meet their responsibilities.

 Definition: Settlement and Clearing

-Historically, the settlement period provided counterparts with time to fulfill their delivery obligations from a completed transaction, which involved the exchange of cash for securities.
-During this period, ownership rights to the securities were transferred, and the purchase price was paid.
-In the past, funds were transferred via wire transfer, and securities were physically delivered.
-As a result, payment and delivery of securities had to be completed within two business days.
+Historically, the settlement period gave counterparts time to deliver cash and securities.
+During this period, rights to the securities and the purchase price were exchanged.
+In the past, funds were transferred via wire transfer and securities were physically delivered, which meant payment and delivery typically had to be completed within two business days.

-Currently, transactions involving securities, currencies, and derivatives are cleared by central counterparts known as clearinghouses.
-These clearinghouses act as intermediaries between the buyer and seller, minimizing the risk of failure in delivering funds or securities.
-Transactions between buyers and sellers are recorded and subsequently settled through the clearing system.
+Transactions involving securities, currencies, and derivatives are now usually cleared by central clearinghouses.
+These clearinghouses act as intermediaries between buyer and seller, reducing the risk that either party fails to deliver funds or securities.
+Settlement is then completed through the clearing system.

 Transactions & Settlement